grod334/codepath-prework/README.md

    the autoplay feature so I can view them without ads.

    The app I use most is the messenger app.
-The messenger app has a feature where peoplecan react to a text with a heart, thumbs up, haha, and others.
+The messenger app has a feature where people can react to a text with a heart, thumbs up, haha, and others.
 I think it would be interested to add a feature where the user could click on a button that would give them the stats related to these reactions.
 For example, which text got the most replies, laughs, or thumbs down.
 I think it would be interesting to get a year in review for group chats where the user gets some kind of stats for reactions, sharing pictures, sharing links, etc.

 ## Notes